Under Milk Wood: Production history

 The following year, 1955, saw the first British stage production, on 13 August, at the Theatre Royal, Newcastle, the first production at the Edinburgh Festival on 21 August and, on 20 September 1957, the first London West End stage production (at the New Theatre).

 The first attempt to bring the play to the screen occurred in May 1957 when the BBC broadcast a televised version narrated by Donald Houston.
 In 1963, the original radio producer, Douglas Cleverdon, revisited the project and recorded the complete play, which was broadcast on the Third Programme on 11 October 1963.

 In 1971, Under Milk Wood was performed at Brynmawr Comprehensive School.
 The production was entirely the work of pupils at the school—from set design, to lighting and direction.
 With very few exceptions, every character was acted by a different player to allow as many pupils as possible to take part.
 Scheduled for only one performance; it ran for a week.

 The 1972 film adaptation, with Burton reprising his role, also featured Elizabeth Taylor, Peter O'Toole, Glynis Johns, Vivien Merchant and other well-known actors, including Ryan Davies as the "Second Voice".
 It was filmed on location in Fishguard, Pembrokeshire, and at Lee International Film Studios in London.

 In 1988, George Martin produced an album version, featuring more of the dialogue sung, with music by Martin and Elton John, among others; Antony Hopkins played the part of "First Voice".
 This was subsequently produced as a one-off stage performance (as An Evening with Dylan Thomas) for The Prince's Trust in the presence of HRH Prince Charles, to commemorate the opening in December 1992 of the new AIR Studios at Lyndhurst Hall.
 It was again produced by Martin and directed by Hopkins, who once again played 'First Voice'.
-Other roles were played by Harry Secombe, Freddie Jones, Catherine Zeta-Jones, Siân Phillips, Jonathan Pryce, Alan Bennett and, especially for the occasion, singer Tom Jones.
+Other roles were played by Harry Secombe, Freddie Jones, Catherine Zeta-Jones, Siân Phillips, Jonathan Pryce, Alan Bennett, and Tom Jones.
 The performance was recorded for television (directed by Declan Lowney) but has never been shown.

 In 1992, Brightspark Productions released a 50-minute animation version, using an earlier BBC soundtrack with Burton as narrator.
 This was commissioned by S4C (a Welsh-language public service broadcaster).
 Music was composed specially by Trevor Herbert and performed by Treorchy Male Voice Choir and the Welsh Brass Consort.